Mimosine: Biological effects

 Mimosine arrests dividing cells in the late G1 phase by inhibiting DNA replication initiation.
 In ruminants, mimosine is degraded to 3,4- and 2,3-dihydroxypyridone (3,4- and 2,3-DHP).

 Although toxicosis has occurred in Australia, Papua New Guinea, Africa and Florida, it has not been recorded in any other tropical and subtropical regions.
 Goats in Burma lost hair when fed a diet containing 50% of Leucaena.
 Goats and cattle in Hawaii are able to degrade the 3,4-DHP ruminally.
 Tolerance might be related to the presence or absence of microbes tolerant to mimosine and 3,4-DHP.
 It is known that at least Australian goats do not share the abilities of their Hawaiian counterparts.

 Bickel and Wibaut found in feeding experiments with rats and mice that leucenol is probably the toxic constituent of Leucaena glauca seeds, but they did not observe with these animals the loss of hair that seems to occur when these seeds are fed to cattle.
 Aung from Myanmar isolated the new subspecies of Klebsiella pneumoniae that can degrade mimosine.
-Besides, Moe Thida Htun, from Myanmar also found another new sub-species of Baccilus aureus that can degrade mimosine.
+Besides, Moe Thida Htun, from Myanmar also found another new sub-species of Bacillus aureus that can degrade mimosine.

 Some rhizobia are known to produce rhizomimosinase, which consumes pyridoxal 5′-phosphate to degrade mimosine into 3,4 dihydroxypyridine, pyruvate, and ammonium.
 A similar enzyme, mimosinase, is produced by Leucaena leucocephala.